News on Labor & Economy

 Kriangsak Teerakowitkajorn is a labor geographer whose work engages with issues at the intersection of labor, technology, and alternatives to capitalism.
 He is the founder and director of the Just […]

 Summer Sullivan is a PhD candidate in environmental studies at the University of California, Santa Cruz.
-Broadly, her work examines how increasingly digital landscapes affect workers and ecologies.
-Her dissertation, […]
+Her work examines how emergent technologies affect workers and ecologies.
+Her project dissertation explores […]

 Data Fluencies Program Officer Dannah Dennis interviewed Héctor Beltrán about his recently published book Code Work: Hacking across the US/México Techno-Borderlands, discussing how computing intersects with issues of identity, race, ethnicity, class, and nation.